smilesABZ/Expert_team_gradio/README.md

 Working with Gradio, asyncio, and Ollama in a Python script.
-Based on the surrounding page content, this script is part of the Expert_team_gradio repository, which seems to be an AI-driven system for generating expert responses.
+This script is part of the Expert_team_gradio repository, which is AI-driven system for generating expert responses.
 Here’s a quick breakdown of what the imports are doing:

 Gradio (gr): A Python library for creating web-based interfaces, often used to build interactive AI demos.